History of the Jews in Australia: Commerce

 Among the Jews who have figured as business pioneers in Australia were Joseph Barrow Montefiore (1803–1893) and his brother Jacob Barrow Montefiore (1801–1895), one of the founders of the colony of South Australia, as he was selected by the British government to act on the first board of commissioners, appointed in 1835 to conduct its affairs.
 Jacob's portrait hangs in the Art Gallery of South Australia, and his memory is perpetuated by Montefiore Hill, a vantage point which overlooks the city of Adelaide.
 Their nephew Jacob Levi Montefiore (1819–1885), whose mother was a first cousin of Sir Moses Montefiore, and J. B. Montefiore gave an impetus to the progress of New South Wales.
 Jacob owned one of the largest sheep-runs in the colony, and founded and for many years acted as director of the Bank of Australasia.
 The close connection of these two with the colony is further evidenced by the township of Montefiore, New South Wales, which stands at the junction of the Bell and Macquarie rivers in the Wellington valley.
 Joseph Montefiore was the first president of the first Jewish congregation formed in Sydney in 1832.

-V. L. Solomon of Adelaide is remembered for the useful work he achieved in exploring the vast northern territory of his colony, the interests of which he represented in Parliament.
+V. L. Solomon of Adelaide is remembered for the useful work he achieved in exploring the vast Northern Territory, the interests of which he represented in Parliament.
 M. V. Lazarus of Bendigo, known as Bendigo Lazarus, also did much to open up new parts in the back country of Victoria.
 Nathaniel Levi, for many years urged the cultivation of beetroot for the production of sugar and spirits owed its brief existence as an industry to Levi's own interest in raw material for his distilling company.
 In his labours on behalf of this industry he published in 1870 a work of 250 pages on the value and adaptability of the sugar-beet.
 In Western Australia, the townships of Karridale and Boyanup owe their existence to the enterprise of M. C. Davies, a large lumber merchant.